atuttle/MCP/ReadMe.md

 The rest of the API request URL would be considered the endpoint, URI, or something else, depending on with whom you're speaking.
 For example, `/statuses/retweets/:id.json` for retweets.

-When the api request is made for the given page, the string you supply as the `get` parameter to `.page()` is appended to the string you supplied for the `apiBaseUrl` parameter when creating your MCP instance.
+When the api request is made for the given page, the string you supply as the `get` parameter to `.onPage()` is appended to the string you supplied for the `apiBaseUrl` parameter when creating your MCP instance.

 #### Multiple Bases

-If you need to access multiple APIs -- perhaps your own internal API for some pages, and the Twitter API for others -- enter a blank string for `apiBaseUrl` and the full API request url in each `.page()` definition.
+If you need to access multiple APIs -- perhaps your own internal API for some pages, and the Twitter API for others -- enter a blank string for `apiBaseUrl` and the full API request url in each `.onPage()` definition.

 There's nothing stopping you from building something clever of your own to clean up api urls.
 It's not meant to be a perfect tool for every variation of the problem, just a decent-enough solution to the most common case.